adrianbremer/Codiad-Messaging/README.md

 # Future improvements (in order of development)

-- Check message history
-- Real-time chat UI
 - Groups
+- History deletion
+- Ability to always view history